The Brownian Web as a random $\mathbb R$-tree: Preliminaries

 \begin{definition} Let $\alpha\in(0,1)$.
 We say that $\zeta=(\ST,\ast,d,M)\in\Ch^\alpha_\Sp$ satisfies the {\it tree condition} if \begin{enumerate}[label=($\mathfrak{t}$)] \item for all $\sz_1,\sz_2\in\ST$, if $M(\sz_1)=M(\sz_2)=(t,x)$ and there exists $\eps>0$ such that $M(\rho(\sz_1,s))=M(\rho(\sz_2,s))$ for all $s\in[t-\eps,t]$, then $\sz_1=\sz_2$. \end{enumerate} We denote by $\Ch^\alpha_\Sp(\ft)$, the subset of $\Ch^\alpha_\Sp$ whose elements satisfy~\ref{i:TreeCond}. \end{definition}

-Condition~\ref{i:TreeCond}, guarantees that different rays on the tree under study are mapped, via the evaluation map, to paths which are almost everywhere distinct.
-It is not difficult to construct examples of characteristic trees for which~\ref{i:TreeCond} does not hold, while it clearly does if the evaluation map is injective.
-In the following Lemma, whose proof is immediate, we provide a less trivial example.
+Condition~\ref{i:TreeCond}, guarantees that different rays on the tree under study are mapped, via the evaluation map, to paths which cannot agree on any open interval up to the time they coalesce. {Alternatively said,~\ref{i:TreeCond} is equivalent to requiring that $M$ is {\it segment-injective}, i.e. that if two segments of positive length have the same image under $M$ then they coincide.
+More precisely, the {\it segment-injective} property is \begin{enumerate}[label=($\mathfrak{t}'$)] \item if $\sz_1,\sz_2, \sz_1',\sz_2'\in\ST$ such that $d(\sz_1,\sz_2)\wedge d(\sz_1',\sz_2')>0$ satisfy $M(\llb\sz_1,\sz_2\rrb)=M(\llb\sz_1',\sz_2'\rrb)$, then $\llb\sz_1,\sz_2\rrb=\llb\sz_1',\sz_2'\rrb$. \end{enumerate}} It is not difficult to construct examples of directed trees for which~\ref{i:TreeCond} does not hold, while it clearly does if the evaluation map is injective.
+However, we cannot expect the evaluation map of the Brownian Web to be injective because of the presence of special points from which multiple trajectories depart (see Section~\ref{sec:DBW}).
+In the following lemma, the proof of which is immediate, we provide a less trivial example.